RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-16/Adding-additional-pages.md

 - Enhance the Navigation Bar -->

 ## Task 1: Creating a Calendar

+### Downloads

+- Did you miss out trying the previous labs?
+Don’t worry!
+You can download the application from [here](demo-projects4.sql) and import it into your workspace.
+To run the app, please run the steps described in **Hands-on-lab-01** and **Hands-on-Lab-02**.

 1. Navigate to **App Builder** and in the **Home Page**, click **Demo Projects**. application.